 Ken Kocienda was one of the engineers on “Project Purple”, the codename for the project behind the original iPhone.
 He pioneered the iPhone’s multitouch keyboard along with autosuggest.
-He tells that story – along with others – in his recent book “Creative Selection: Inside Apple’s Design Process During the Golden Age of Steve Jobs”.
+He tells that story – along with others – in his recent book (which I just read) titled: “Creative Selection: Inside Apple’s Design Process During the Golden Age of Steve Jobs”.

 As you might know, I run a couple icon gallery sites dedicated to showcasing beautiful app icon artwork from Apple’s app store.
 So it was quite interesting to me when I read Ken’s book and discovered the story around how exactly they came to the conclusion that the app icon should be 57 pixels square.